 Time is an important component of your overall portfolio growth.
 But even decades of compounding returns can only do so much if you don’t continue to save.

-Let’s go back to our retirement example above.
-Only this time, instead of making a $1,000 deposit and forgetting about it, let’s say you contributed $1,000 a year — which comes out to less than $20 per week.
+Let’s go back to our retirement example above — only this time, instead of making a $1,000 deposit and forgetting about it, let’s say you contributed $1,000 a year (this comes out to less than $20 per week).

 If you started making those annual contributions at age 20, you’d have saved about $325,000 by the time you celebrated your 70th birthday.
 Even if you waited until 60 to start saving, you’d wind up with about $15,000 — a far cry from the measly $1,800 you’d take out if you only made the initial deposit.